 Regardless of whether or not you are interested in finding biological relatives, we have a number of features that can provide you with information about your genetic ancestry.

 Our Ancestry Composition Report can provide you with insight into your recent ancestry.
-The feature estimates the percent of your DNA that comes from each of 45 worldwide genetic populations, offering a detailed view of your ancestry from before ocean-crossing ships and airplanes were on the scene.
-The report also compares your DNA to individuals of known ancestry from countries and territories in Europe, Africa, the Americas, Asia, and Oceania, to tell you more about where your ancestors may have lived within the last 200 years.
+The feature estimates the percent of your DNA that comes from each of our worldwide genetic populations, offering a detailed view of your ancestry from before ocean-crossing ships and airplanes were on the scene.
+The report also compares your DNA to individuals of known ancestry from locations and territories in Europe, Africa, the Americas, Asia, and Oceania, to tell you more about where your ancestors may have lived within the last few hundred years.
 This feature analyzes the autosomal DNA that you inherited in equal parts from each of your parents, so Ancestry Composition can tell an adopted person about their recent ancestry from both sides of their family.

 23andMe can give you a glimpse at your biological parents' DNA simply by showing you your own.
 Your parents each passed half of their own DNA onto you, so your genetic composition reflects theirs.